Comparing RFID and Bluetooth Tags

 - Infrastructure updates

 Seldom will the hardware be the only tool businesses need to get started.
-Managers will likely have to find an existing app or platform or partner with a solution provider to create the right solution for their business.
-It’s up to the software-side of the solution to specify precisely what Triggers or automated actions will be applied.
-This includes anytime you choose to make updates.
-It will determine how managers will interact with or view beacons and can even affect the end costs.
+Managers will likely have to find an existing IoT application or platform or partner with a solution provider to create the right solution for their business.

 So to sum up, all you need to do is find a sensor vendor, then find a gateway vendor, then find an IoT platform provider, then find an integrator to put all these elements together and plug them into your existing infrastructure.
 If this sounds complex, it’s because it is complex.
 Don’t worry, there’s a better way.
 Contact our team, schedule a demo of our end-to-end IoT platform, and see what it can do without all this usual complexity.

 Similarly, the upfront hardware cost marks only the beginning of a physical infrastructure’s lifetime.
 Deployment costs and any future updates (hardware or software) will also have to be considered.
 This is why proper planning, as well as foresight, can help save a lot of headache in the long run.
 Infrastructures should be built to support the future and future use cases of the company, not just the current goal